artem-galas/dev-challenge-12-round-1/README.md

     - `chart` - `ChartComponent` build a canvas component
     - `lib` - contain non angular files which do some extra function
       - `timeInterval.ts` - calculate a time interval between to time
-      - `ingo-graph.ts` - class which draw info-graph.
+      - `info-graph.ts` - class which draw info-graph.
 Contain all necessary functions for drawing
     - `material` - Material Module which using in application
     - `models` - contain classes and constants
     - `schedule-form` - ScheduleFormComponent for build form with questions to user about regular and optimized schedule